Talbot 14-45

 The Talbot 14-45 also known as Talbot 65 is a luxury car designed by Georges Roesch and made by Clément Talbot Limited in their North Kensington factory and usually bodied by fellow subsidiary of S T D Limited, Darracq Motor Engineering in Fulham.
+The car made its first appearance at the London Motor Show in 1926.

 Engine

-The six-cylinder engine is just over 1½ litres at 1665 cc.
+The six-cylinder engine is a little over 1½ litres at 1665 cc.
 The inlet and exhaust manifolds are bolted together and fitted to the left hand side of the block with the 5-jet carburettor bolted to the front end of the inlet manifold.
 Petrol is delivered from a vacuum tank on the dash supplied from a 14-gallon tank at the back of the car.
 The overhead valves are operated by pushrods with double valve springs.
 The rockers must be kept in position if the detachable cylinder head is to be removed.
 There is forced lubrication throughout the engine.
 All six cylinders are cast in one piece along with the top half of the crankcase.